davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index.md

   - It starts by printing a "startup/welcome message" to user who will be playing against your algorithm.
 Then it needs to create a `Deck` and shuffle it a few times!
 Then create two Hands: a Hand for the AI and a Hand for the human-player.
 Make sure both AI and human-player Hands remember the Deck you just created.
   - If the human has a Black Jack, then the game ends.
 That is, neither the human nor the AI gets to hit.
 (The AI can push, or tie, if it also gets a Black Jack.)
 If the human doesn't get a Black Jack however, the game must go on.
   - Print the AI's second Card (but don't reveal the AI's first Card to the player).
 Also print the human's hand to the screen.
-  - Prompt the user to either hit or hold.
+  - Prompt the user to either "hit" or "hold."
 Scan in the user's response.
-If they typed in "hit," then deal them another Card and print out their hand again.
-Continue to prompt them to hit or hold until the human either busts or types in "hold."
+If they typed in "hit," then call `hit()` on their hand, and print out their hand again.
+Continue to prompt them until the human either busts or enters "hold."
-  - If the user enters anything but hit or hold, then you must output an error and re-prompt.
+  - If the user enters anything but "hit" or "hold," then you must output an error and re-prompt.
   - Afterwards, if the human is bust, then the AI doesn't need to hit.
 The human loses immediately.
-Otherwise, the AI hits until its Hand holds at least a value of 18, or bust.
-After AI's action is performed, you must compare two hands, and either determine a winner or a tie.
+Otherwise, the AI hits until its Hand holds at least a value of 18, or they bust.
+After AI's action is performed, you must compare two hands (use your `defeats()` method in both directions: AI->Human and Human->AI), and either determine a winner or a tie.
   - When the game ends, you must print off both Hands and the result of the Game.

 - The first example below shows the AI busting.